SyeinW/cse15l-lab-reports/index.md

 * cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
 * cat /home/linux/ieng6/cs15lwi23/public/hello.txt

 Feel free to run these commands in any order or even try some other commands you may know.

+Your data will be safe on the server assuming you only save it to your personal directory.
+No other student can access your personal home directory located within the server.
+For instance if I did ```cd /home/linux/ieng6/cs15lwi23/apn``` I would get a message back ```-bash: cd: cs15lwi23apn: Permission denied``` because that it not my home directory.

+The ```cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/``` was the most interesting command for me.
+I did not know what it did prior to running it.
+Basically it copied the hello.txt file in path /home/linux/ieng6/cs15lwi23/public/hello.txt to my home directory.
+It was also interesting in that I had to research a little on the differences between scp and cp.
+For the most part, you use scp when sending data to a server `ssh ...` so that your data will be encrypted while it travels from computer to server.
+And you use cp when copying files from one path on your computer to another

 **In order to log out of the remote server use:** Control+D or type "exit" in the terminal